Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 Add the code

-When the storyboard file is loaded, AppKit call the NSWindowController.windowDidLoad() method.
-The windowDidLoad() method is a delegate method which is for initializing the window.
+Upon loading the storyboard file, AppKit triggers the NSWindowController.windowDidLoad() method.
+The windowDidLoad() method is a delegate method for initializing the window.
 Set the minimum size and the maximum size in this method.

 Add the code as follows.